redpanda-data/redpanda/docs/www/upgrades.md

 Now you have the desired version of Redpanda running.

 # Linux
-For Linux distributions, the process is really simplified but it changes depending on the distribution:
+For Linux distributions, the process is simple but it changes according to the distribution:
 - On Fedora/RedHat systems:
     Execute the following commands on terminal:
     ```bash